 The rest of the afternoon they spent in the yard.
 It was warm enough in the sunshine, but Amar doubted his jeans would dry.
-That meant he was sort of stranded here.
-That wasn’t too bad, they had at least found somewhere to spend the night.
+That meant he was sort of stranded here, which wasn’t too bad.
+They had at least found somewhere to spend the night.

-The stew would simmer away and offer a hot meal later, which whilst not a feast would fill their stomachs and stop the rumbling emptiness that they often listened to.
+The stew would simmer away and offer a hot meal later, which whilst not a feast, would fill their stomachs and stop the rumbling emptiness they often listened to.